GTFO-Modding/GTDO/guides/your-first-plugin.md

 	</ItemGroup>
 </Project>
 ```
-7. Save the changes to the csproj file
+Finally save the changes to the csproj file
 {% hint style="success" %}
 You should now be ready to create your EntryPoint class
 {% endhint %}